webduvet/firebase-mapper/README.md

 but it can contain denormalized parts from primary object, or other informative objects like counters.
 Reference object can't be refered again by another reference.

+Reference is a pointer to another location in DB. it could be as value, but the faster and better way is store them as key and value as simple as true or another descriptive object with extra information e.g. timestamp of creation of reference or some denormalized values for faster access.

+How to construct the reference? we need LOCATION of the original.
+This could be path or DB reference to location. we can have a model instance as well which contains the path and DB reference.

 ###### Plain reference
 this plainly refers to primary object in the form {KEY}:true